kcook98765/script.mediachat/README.md

 # MediaChat

 MediaChat is a Kodi addon that allows you to chat with ChatGPT API.
-It lets you enter prompts and receive responses related to a movie.
+It lets you enter prompts and receive responses related to a movie or TV Show.

 ## Features

-- Context menu integration to send movie details to addon
+- Context menu integration to send movie and tv show details to addon
-- On-screen keyboard with autofill option
+- On-screen keyboard with caching of prompt for quick re-use with other media
-- Responses are cached for faster retrieval
-- English language file with msgctxt ids
+- English language file only (currently)
-- Settings to set the ChatGPT API key
+- Settings to set the ChatGPT API key, and adjust Max Tokens and Temprature

 ## Requirements